Wideband Super-resolution Imaging in Radio Interferometry via Low Rankness and Joint Average Sparsity Models (HyperSARA): H yper Hyper SARA: algorithmic structure

 \section{\texorpdfstring{H\MakeLowercase{yper}}{Hyper}SARA: algorithmic structure}

-In this section, we revisit the Primal-Dual (PD) framework adopted in this article to solve the HyperSARA minimization problem.
-We then explain the proximity operators of the functions involved in the minimization task and the PPD algorithmic structure.
-We also describe the adopted weighting scheme and recall the strategy considered for the adjustment of the $\ell_2$ bounds on the data fidelity terms in the presence of unknown noise levels and calibration errors, recently proposed in \cite{dabbech2018} for single channel RI imaging.
-The reader less interested in the algorithmic structure used to solve the minimization problem of interest (\ref{min-problem}) can simply jump over this section and continue with the Section \ref{sec:sim} presenting simulation results.
+In this section, we firstly give an intuitive description of the HyperSARA algorithmic structure.
+We then revisit the Primal-Dual (PD) framework adopted in this article to solve the HyperSARA minimization problem.
+We also explain the proximity operators of the functions involved in the minimization task and the PPD algorithm.
+Finally, we describe the adopted weighting scheme and recall the strategy considered for the adjustment of the $\ell_2$ bounds on the data fidelity terms in the presence of unknown noise levels and calibration errors.